The Art & Science of Teaching Yoga to Cancer Patients and Survivors

 E-RYT200, E-RYT500, Yoga Therapist

 Yoga teachers drawn to work with cancer patients and those in long-term treatment, are very special yoga teachers, indeed!
 Teaching yoga for cancer patients requires specialized skills.
-It requires in depth, and ongoing learning in the areas of research on cancer & yoga, advanced understanding of anatomy, physiology, psychology, and yogic principles and philosophy.
-In order to support survivors, you need to be guided in developing skills in all these areas, which is the science of teaching yoga to cancer survivors.
+It requires in depth, and ongoing learning in the areas of: 1) research on cancer & yoga, 2) advanced understanding of anatomy, 3) physiology, 4) psychology, and 5)yogic principles and philosophy.
+In order to support survivors, you need to be guided in developing skills in all these areas.
+This is the science of teaching yoga to cancer survivors.
 The art of taking the information and putting it into skillful use is the goal of this training.

 The online course, The Art & Science of Teaching Yoga for Cancer Patients and Survivors teacher training course has three sections.

-Part I: The first is a 25 hour intensive introduction and overview called “The Cancer Dilemma“.
-Anyone may take this section who wants to learn how yoga can benefit cancer survivors; only approved yoga teachers may take the last two sections, after completing Part I successfully.
+Part I: The first is a 25 hour/CEU’s from Yoga Alliance .
+It is an intensive introduction and overview called “The Cancer Dilemma“.
+Anyone may take this section who wants to learn how yoga can benefit cancer survivors.
+Only approved yoga teachers may take the last two sections, after completing Part I successfully.
 After a teacher completes the first section, we will have a conversation about continuing.
 Your ability to work independently and collectively is required to move forward.
-(Section I: $150.o0)

-Part II: The second section is a 30 hour in-depth review of researched based literature. breathing practices, death and dying, yogic philosophy, anatomy and physiology, and learning how to take the theoretical into the practical.
+Part II: The second section is a 30 hour/CEU’s from Yoga Alliance.
+It is an in-depth review of researched based literature. breathing practices, death and dying, yogic philosophy, anatomy and physiology, and learning how to take the theoretical into the practical.
 It is called “Diving Into Solutions”.
-You will gain skills in using the teaching construct I designed to make safe and effective classes.
+You will gain skill in using the teaching construct I designed to make safe and effective classes.
 You will learn to use research paired with yogic philosophy to make your classes empowering for your students.
 You will make a breathing section and a meditation section using my templates and put them up on Youtube to create FREE content for survivors.
-(Section II: $150 *)

-The first training is available here.
-Anyone may take the first section training (Part I).
-Only approved yoga teachers can take the complete training for a certificate from me (Part II and Part III).
+Only approved yoga teachers can take the complete training for a “Certificate of Completion” (Part II and Part III).

 A thorough introduction to the emotional impact of cancer and its side effects, including a powerful emotional experience and high impact activities to create an empathy for cancer survivors through direct experience.
 Using national cancer resources and research articles, you will learn how to use information within your class design to shape safe and effective classes .
 Your information during class will empower your students with knowledge of how to assist their bodies in healing.

-Diving Into Solutions Part II: Gaining knowledge with practical applications for cancer patients(30 hours) $150.00*
+Diving Into Solutions Part II: Gaining knowledge with practical applications for cancer patients(30 hours CEU’s/Yoga Alliance) $250.00* or total payment $450.00

-Beginning with extending your knowledge of yogic breathing which is safe for cancer patients is the heart of section II.
-You will receive a Breathing Template on how to create a safe breathing section.
-We will cover the anatomony and physiology of breathing as you have likely never been taught before in a yoga training.
-Developing knowledge of the researched based yoga benefits for cancer patients, learning about death and dying, yogic philosophy, non-violent communication, and a meditation toolbox is the focus of section II.
+Extending your knowledge of yogic breathing which is safe for cancer patients is the heart of Part II.
+You will receive a Breathing Template on how to create a safe breathing section for your cancer survivor class.
+You will record a 10 minute breathing section.
+We will cover the anatomy and physiology of breathing as you have never been taught before in a yoga training.
+Developing a body of researched based yoga benefits for cancer patients to use in your lesson is taught.
+You will learn about death and dying, yogic philosophy, non-violent communication, and a meditation toolbox .
 Looking at yoga as a healing tool, we will use the YCS Class Construct and class outline to develop thematic lessons.
-A template for a class will be filled out together as we explore the common side effects of cancer treatments and match them to yoga teachings, postures and effective communication in a YCS class.
-Direct experiential learning will aid students in thinking through how the physical effects of treatments may impact an individual.
+Direct experiential learning will aid students in thinking through how the physical effects of treatments and how they may impact an individual.
 Advanced discussions of the anatomy of breathing, postures and meditation techniques will be shared.
 Teachers will experience a full hour class and have time to deconstruct the class and its deeper underpinnings.
 You will also make a meditation section for cancer survivors using a Meditation Template .
 Your class work will be approved, and then you will put it on Youtube.

-Putting it Altogether, Part III: Designing a YCS class (30hours) $150.00* Following the YCS Class Construct students will develop an asana section (either audio or visual YCS class).
+Putting it Altogether, Part III: Designing a YCS class (30hours CEU’s/Yoga Alliance) $250.00* or total payment for II and III $450.00 Following the YCS Class Construct students will develop an asana section (either audio or visual YCS class).
 You will be given examples and shown postures to follow and instructed in how to use reference tools and books, articles and research based teaching techniques.
 Each part of the class and its construction will be analyzed using yogic principles and precepts.
 Students will complete a class and have a chance to practice with supportive feedback.
 The final project will be the develop of a class for a specific person or for a small group class and make a YouTube audio or video of the class.
 Section II completion helps you make the total class with ease.
 The final project is one hour long.
 The resources and references in this section are meant to allow you to continue learning and growing.
 I have put my favorite books, lectures, online resources and articles together in a resource library that is worth the cost of the course itself.

 Objectives Skills Part I: An Intensive Introduction: The Cancer Dilemma